wp-plugins/wp-client-testimonial/readme.txt

 <strong>Plugin Features</strong>

+* Having color customization option in admin
 * Shortcode System.
 * Use this shortcode [wp-client-testimonial] where you want show the testimonial.
 * Wordpress Custom Post Enabled.
 * Easy to Use.
-* You can use it sidebar via Text widgets.
 * You can use it in posts or pages.

 == Screenshots ==
 1. Back end client testimonial list
 2. Back end add client testimonial
+3. Back end color settings
-2. Frond end look of client testimonial
+4. Frond end look of client testimonial

 == Frequently Asked Questions ==
 1. No technical skills needed.

 == Changelog ==

-This is first version no known errors found
+= 2.0 =
+* Bug fixes
+* Add different color setting for testimonial
+* Update readme.txt

+= 1.0 =
+* Initial release

 == Upgrade Notice ==
 This is first version no known notices yet